wpendl99/.github/profile/javascript/startUpJavascript/startUpJavascript.md

 ## Grading Rubric

-- 60% - Significant use of JavaScript to create a minimally viable working application.
+- Significant use of JavaScript to create a minimally viable working application.
-- 20% - Your start up application is hosted on your web server and is accessible using a subdomain of your domain name using HTTPS.
+  - 20% JavaScript support for future login.
+  - 20% JavaScript support for future database data.
+  - 10% JavaScript support for future WebSocket.
+  - 30% JavaScript support for your application's interaction logic.
 - 10% - Multiple Git commits with meaningful comments.
 - 10% - Notes in your start up Git repository README.md file documenting what you have learned using JavaScript.

 ## Go celebrate

 You did it!
 This is a significant milestone.
-Time to grab some friends, show them what you did, and celebrate with ice cream.
+Time to grab some friends, show them what you did, and celebrate with ice cream 🍦.